 For example, I know that my love languages are words of affirmation and quality time.
 My eldest son wants to be loved through acts of service, and my second son prefers physical touch.

-These disconnects can prevent us from loving in the deepest ways possible, so educating yourself can teach you how to love unconditionally.
+These disconnects can prevent us from loving in the deepest ways possible, so educating yourself can teach you unconditional love.

 8. Ask questions (deep, meaningful ones)